KRFOSS/kali-docs/usb/live-usb-install-with-linux/index.md

 #### Creating a Bootable Kali USB Drive on Linux (DD)

-Creating a bootable Kali Linux USB key in a Linux environment is easy.
-Once you've downloaded and verified your Kali ISO file, you can use the `dd` command to copy it over to your USB stick using the following procedure.
+Creating a bootable Kali Linux USB drive in a Linux environment is easy.
+Once you've downloaded and verified your Kali ISO file, you can use the `dd` command to copy it over to your USB drive using the following procedure.
 Note that you'll need to be running as root, or to execute the `dd` command with sudo.
 The following example assumes a Linux Mint 17.1 desktop — depending on the distro you're using, a few specifics may vary slightly, but the general idea should be very similar.
 If you would prefer to use Etcher, then follow the same directions as a Windows user.
 Note that the USB drive will have a path similar to /dev/sdb.

 {{% notice info %}}
 WARNING: Although the process of imaging Kali Linux onto a USB drive is very easy, you can just as easily overwrite a disk drive you didn't intend to with dd if you do not understand what you are doing, or if you specify an incorrect output path.
 Double-check what you're doing before you do it, it'll be too late afterwards.